Gregarina garnhami: Life cycle

-Orthoptera regurgitate enzymes from the foregut and together with secretions of the salivary glands these enzymes can break down the oocyst cell wall and thus enable the freeing of the sporozoits.
+Orthoptera regurgitate enzymes from the foregut and together with secretions of the salivary glands these enzymes can break down the oocyst cell wall and thus enable the freeing of the sporozoites.
 The free sporozoits than pass through the peritrophic membrane surrounding the midgut.
 Once in the ectoperitrophic space they can attach themselves to the epithelial cells of the caeca and midgut.